All Episodes

 Stay with us.

-Cutting edge of societal evolution.
+And back we are, Rushland Boy, cutting edge of societal evolution.

 I just saw it again.

-And they get out they went to Damascus, they're in Syria doing man on the street interviews with uh with uh Syrians who speak English.
+They're in Syria doing man on the street interviews with Syrians who speak English, praising this Nasrallah guy to the hilt.

-I'm telling you, I have seen videotapes of this guy's speeches to his people, and it's the one thing that anybody could go get.
+I'm telling you, I have seen videotapes of this guy's speeches to his people.

-Uh CNN, none of the news agencies bother to do that.
+CNN, none of the news agencies bother to do that.

-They don't go out and find speeches of these people in the to their own people, uh, and they never did it with Arafat.
+They don't go out and find speeches of these people to their own people.

-You know, Arafat would uh would respond in uh in English, uh condemning every act of terrorism that occurred, and then when he went back and started speaking in uh in his native tongue, it was even say something totally different.
+And then when he went back and started speaking in his native tongue, he would say something totally different.

-Everybody in the drive-by media knew it, but would not make a big deal out of it.
+Everybody in the Drive-By Media knew it, but would not make a big deal out of it.

 They're not doing it.